 Dr. Hicks received a dual-title Ph.D. in Social Work (Clinical Concentration) and Infant Mental Health from Wayne State University.
-She is also a Licensed Clinical Social Worker.
+She is also a Licensed Clinical Social Worker and a Certified Perinatal Mental Health therapist (PMH-C).
 While at Wayne State, she was chosen to be a Predoctoral Fellow within the Merrill Palmer Skillman Institute for Lifespan Development.
 She specializes in perinatal and infant mental health, and specifically focuses on investigating resiliency factors and interventions that improve wellbeing during pregnancy and postpartum for the whole family system.
 She is passionate about supporting ways to integrate evidence-based methods into behavioral health settings, ensuring that no family is left behind.
 This not only includes transdisciplanary collaboration, but also promoting interventions that are culturally-competent, trauma-informed and most of all useful and effective to ALL parents and their children.

 Dr. Hicks utilizes a true biopsychosocial approach to her research.
 Methodologies include quantitative, qualitative, biobehavioral (cortisol, testosterone, MRI, EEG, and respiratory sinus arrythmia), and dyadic observations.

 She completed a two-year, postdoctoral fellowship in the Neurodevelopmental Research Program with Elysia Davis, Ph.D., and Benjamin Hankin, Ph.D.
 Within this fellowship she is collaborating on a large, NIMH R01-funded research project called, The Care Project.
 This research examines the effects of lowering depression, via Interpersonal Therapy, in pregnancy on the development of the baby, essentially testing the fetal programming hypothesis.
 Much research reports the connection between mom’s stress in pregnancy and the infant’s stress response.
 Additionally, risk factors (such as cognitive control and negative valence) emerge in infancy that are connected to later child and adolescent psychopathology.
 The hypothesis is that by intervening early in pregnancy and improving mental health in the mom, it will affect the developing infant beginning in-utero at a biological level that then carries forth improving the family system environment and ultimately reduces later psychopathology.
 The Care Project includes research measures such as cortisol, CRH, EEG/ERP and infant fMRI, quantitative surveys, and structured diagnostic interviews.